CassandraMaldonado/LLM_Healthcare/README.md

 General-purpose LLMs often struggle in clinical settings because they:

-Miss medical nuance,
+- Miss medical nuance.

-Sometimes hallucinate answers, and
+- Sometimes hallucinate answers.

-Lack domain-specific context.
+- Lack domain-specific context.

 By using domain-specific datasets and reinforcement alignment techniques, this project aims to train models that provide safer and more reliable medical responses.